Melania Trump goes to Capitol Hill to lobby for anti-revenge porn bill

-Melania Trump is heading to Capitol Hill on Monday for a roundtable discussion with members of Congress and others on a bill could speed the removal of intimate imagery posted online without an individual's consent, or revenge porn.
+Melania Trump is heading to Capitol Hill on Monday for a roundtable discussion with members of Congress and others on a bill that could make it a federal crime to post intimate imagery online without an individual's consent and help require the swift removal of such content.

 It will be her first solo public appearance since she resumed the role of first lady on Jan.
 20.